YimingSci/Nonnormal-PowerGrid/README.md

-# Non-normality analysis of the European power grid
+# Non-normality analysis of the power grid